boeckmann/asm6502/README.txt

          JMP ((2+3)*1000)

- 4.7.9 Indexed indirect by X and indirect indexed by Y addressing
+ 4.7.9 Indexed Indirect by X and Indirect Indexed by Y Addressing

        Indirect indirect by X addresses the byte referenced by the contents of the word stored at zero page address b + X. Indirect indexed